SteelSeries/gamesense-sdk/doc/api/json-handlers-tactile.md

 The `type` key is mandatory and must be set to the value `custom`.

-The `length-ms' key is mandatory, and controls the number of milliseconds that the vibration motor will be enabled before turning off again.
+The `length-ms` key is mandatory, and controls the number of milliseconds that the vibration motor will be enabled before turning off again.
 The maximum value is 2560.

 The `delay-ms` key is optional.
 It works the same way for custom events as for predefined events, see above.